 Then I moved abroad.
 I left my job and went to volunteer in the Philippines for 6 months.
 It was wonderful.
 I wanted to stay longer.
 But I couldn’t afford it.
 I needed to get back to work.
 And work was in California.

-What is it like working in the cloud?
+What is it like working as a bookkeeper in the cloud?

 How does cloud-based accounting differ from paper-based accounting?